Search StreamScheme

 What Is Discord?

-Discord is a Voice and instant message platform which is designed specifically for communities.
+Discord is a communication platform that allows voice chat and instant messages.
+It is designed specifically for communities.
 It allows users to communicate via voice with a channel-based system known as a “discord server” that is ideal for hosting multiple users in a single conversation.
-Discord also allows for voice calls, video calls, screen share streaming, text messages, media files, allows youtube
+The Discord app also allows for voice calls, video calls, screen share streaming, text messages, and media files.

 Sources